Note: this driver type is available for Windows only.

 The Try "pull mode" button turns on "pull mode" (AKA "event mode"), which works better when CPU usage is high.
 You'd want to have this enabled, but unfortunately some drivers fail to implement this correctly.
 It also doesn't work on Windows Vista without SP1.
 Pull mode won't be used if MultitrackStudio can detect it doesn't work, even if it's enabled.

 Your sound device may not support latencies as low as the one you've selected.
-The actual latency appears in the Studio menu's Devices window.
+The actual latency appears if you hover the mouse over the Studio menu's Devices option.

 In the MIDI In Devices section you can select the device that is used for MIDI recording.